influxdata/telegraf/plugins/outputs/parquet/README.md

 # Parquet Output Plugin

 This plugin sends writes metrics to parquet files.
-By default, the parquet output will groups metrics by metric name and write those metrics all to the same file.
+By default, the parquet output groups metrics by metric name and write those metrics all to the same file.
 If a metric schema does not match then metrics are dropped.

 To lean more about Parquet check out the [Parquet docs][] as well as a blog post on [Querying Parquet][].